fredbob365/fredbob365/README.md

 ## Hi there 👋

+This code runs once a day at 9am UTC to extract any trades made by company insiders on openinsiders.com over $10M to investigate for investment opportunities.

+This avoids having to manually check the website for any new opportunities.

 <!--
 **fredbob365/fredbob365** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.